Water Use & Development Plan

 A WUDP is being adopted for each island of Maui County.
 Together they will comprise the Maui County WUDP.

 - The Maui Island WUDP is in the process of being revised.
-The draft will be available for review before the end of 2016.
+The draft will be available for review in 2017.
 Much analysis and public input has already occurred and will be integrated into the plan.

-- Preparation of the Moloka’i WUDP will begin in 2016.
+- Preparation of the Moloka`i WUDP will begin in 2017.